Skip to Content

-This post shares the ultimate guide for how to paint terracotta pots, including what you can use to seal them, the best paint for terracotta pots, and more!
+Learn how to paint terracotta pots, including what you can use to seal them, the best paint for terracotta pots, and more!

 I often get asked about how to paint terracotta pots like it’s something that’s difficult to do…and it’s not!
 You don’t have to be exceptionally crafty to learn how to update or customize cheap pots.
 All you need to know is the best paint for terracotta pots, the best brushes to use, and a few simple techniques.

-This post has a video showing how I paint my terracotta pots to give them a more modern look.
+This tutorial has a video showing how I paint my terracotta pots to give them a more modern look.
 You can paint yours any way you’d like.
 Use a single color or multiple colors.
 Use painter’s tape to create a cool design.
 Whatever you want. 🙂

-painted terracotta pots
+- Clean, dry terracotta pots

 Step 1: Prep the pot